dev-dominick/dev-dominick/README.md

 📫 How to reach me DominicktheDev@gmail.com

-⚡️ Fun fact I have 2 dogs and if I am not working on a project I am either at the gym or outside enjoying the sun!
+⚡️ Fun fact I have 2 dogs!